 - Hand Lettering Essentials for Beginners

 Staff Picks are another great way to find courses.
 These are handpicked classes that meet the high standards set by editors.
-Check out the full list here, but there are one or two new courses picked every week.
+You can check out the full list here, but keep in mind that there are one or two new courses picked every week.

 Best Skillshare teachers

-Another great way to select good courses is by teacher.
-Since so much of Skillshare classes (or any classes, really) depends on the instructor, following some of the best teachers on the platform is a must.
+Another helpful way to find the best courses on the platform is to filter by teacher.
+Since the quality of your content will depend heavily on how good your instructor is, following some of the best teachers on the platform is a safe bet.

-There isn’t a list of the top Skillshare teachers anywhere that I could find, so I put together this list of a few of my favorites to help you get started.
-All of them have many courses available, but I’ve also listed their main topics.
-Just click the name to see their full list of classes!
+There isn’t a list of the top Skillshare teachers anywhere that I could find.
+Therefore, I’ve gathered my favorites below to help you get started.
+They all teach multiple courses, so I’ve also listed their areas of expertise to give you an idea of what they offer.
+Just click the name to see their complete list of classes!

 Best Skillshare teachers